FluentValidation/FluentValidation/docs/localization.md

 You can also use the `WithMessage` and `WithLocalizedMessage` methods to specify a localized error message for a single validation rule.

 ### WithMessage
-If you are using Visual Studio's built in support for resx files and their strongly-typed wrappers then you can localize a message by calling the overload of `WithMessage` the accepts a lambda expression:
+If you are using Visual Studio's built in support for resx files and their strongly-typed wrappers, then you can localize a message by calling the overload of `WithMessage` that accepts a lambda expression:

 ```
 RuleFor(x => x.Surname).NotNull().WithMessage(x => MyLocalizedMessages.SurnameRequired);